eramons/techblog/content/post/thinkpadw500.md

  * Intel Gigabit Ethernet firmware
  * Intel Management Engine

-_TODO Do I really need them or not?_
+_First try: try not to use any binary blobs.
+The generated image won't be a complete image, however it should work after flashing, since ME and descriptor should stay as they are_

 ### 2.3.
 Check out and configure

-Follow the instructions on the coreboot documentation - adapting the configuration as necessary.
+I followed the instructions on the coreboot documentation.

 Pull the latest version of coreboot and update submodules:
 ```